Cricket: Zimbabwe V Sri Lanka Scores - UrduPoint

 Cricket: Zimbabwe V Sri Lanka Scores

-Brief scores at close of play on the third day of the first Test between Zimbabwe and Sri Lanka at Harare on Tuesday
+Brief scores at tea on the fifth day of the first Test between Zimbabwe and Sri Lanka at Harare on Thursday

-Harare, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2020 ) :Brief scores at close of play on the third day of the first Test between Zimbabwe and Sri Lanka at Harare on Tuesday: Zimbabwe 358 Sri Lanka 295-4 (A.
+Harare, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2020 ) :Brief scores at tea on the fifth day of the first Test between Zimbabwe and Sri Lanka at Harare on Thursday: Zimbabwe 358 and 152-6 (S. Williams 39, B. Taylor 38; S. Lakmal 4-18) Sri Lanka 515-9 declaredMatch situation: Zimbabwe trail by five runs with four wickets remaining in the second inningsToss: Zimbabwe

-Mathews 92 not out, K. Mendis 80, D. de Silva 42 not out, F. Karunaratne 37; V. Nyauchi 2-38) Match situation: Sri Lanka trail by 63 runs with six wickets remaining in the first innings Toss: Zimbabwe